-- 1. No payments are made until the student is earning £27,295 in the April after graduation; - Once they qualify for payment, they repay only 9% on any amount earned over the threshold (so if they earned £27,395 in April after graduating, they would pay £9 a month);
+- 1. No payments are made until the student is earning £25,000 in the April after graduation (or the April four years after their course starts if studying for more than four years); - 2.
+Once they qualify for payment, they repay only 9% on any amount earned over the threshold (so if they earned £26,000 in April after graduating, they would pay £7.50 a month); - 3.
+Repayments are docked directly at source and they cease if salary drops below the threshold; - 4.
+Interest rates apply from when the loan is given (i.e. start of the degree); - 5.
+Any outstanding debt is wiped clear after 40 years.

-GOV. UK Student loans The Student Loans Company Student Finance Calculator
+GOV. UK Student loans The Student Loans Company

+Student Finance Calculator